thanasisn/SDR_enhancement_LAP/article/article_doc.md

 that will effect significantly our results.

-A sub-category of the CE events that is often discussed in the relevant bibliography (Cordero et al. 2023; Martins, Mantelli, and Rüther 2022;
+A sub-category of the CE events that is often discussed in the relevant literature (Cordero et al. 2023; Martins, Mantelli, and Rüther 2022;
 Georgi Hristov Yordanov, Saetre, and Midtgård 2015), are the extreme cloud enhancement (ECE) events.
-These are cases of CE where the measured intensity of the irradiance exceeds the TSI at the top of the
+These are cases of CE where the measured intensity of the irradiance exceeds the TSI at the top of the atmosphere.
+In this case the threshold EEEEEEEEEE:
-atmosphere:

 $$\text{ECE}:\text{GHI}_{\text{i}} > \cos(\theta) \times E_{i \odot}/r_{i}^{2}$$